Best Practice Research

 Reports and papers as outcomes will also acknowledge the significant cultural and intellectual contributions of Aboriginal and Torres Strait Islander communities and individuals in every instance and, whenever possible and appropriate, participants are invited to be co-authors of reports and papers.

-Currently, the CBPATSISP has collected literature and information in accordance with three categories:
+Currently, the CBPATSISP has collected literature and information in accordance with four categories:

 - Peer Reviewed Literature